qaiser21/sequential_model/README.md

 dinosaur name which is in dinos.txt

-Output name which model generated after 3500 iteration is save in Generated_dinosaur_name text file Trained parameters are saved in output_file.txt
+Output name which model generated after 3500 iteration is save in Generated_dinosaur_name text file and trained parameters are saved in output_file.txt